netbox-community/netbox-operator/README.md

 ## Restoration from NetBox

-In case the cluster that contains the NetBox Custom Resources managed by this Operator is not backed up (e.g. using Velero), we need to be able to restore some information from NetBox.
-This includes two mechanisms implemented in this Operator:
+In case the cluster that contains the NetBox Custom Resources managed by this NetBox-Operator is not backed up (e.g. using Velero), we need to be able to restore some information from NetBox.
+This includes two mechanisms implemented in this NetBox-Operator:
 - `IpAddressClaim` and `PrefixClaim` have the flag `preserveInNetbox` in their spec.
-If set to true, the Operator will not delete the assigned IP Address/Prefix in NetBox when the Kubernetes Custom Resource is deleted
+If set to true, the NetBox-Operator will not delete the assigned IP Address/Prefix in NetBox when the Kubernetes Custom Resource is deleted
 - In NetBox, a custom field (by default `netboxOperatorRestorationHash`) is used to identify an IP Address/Prefix based on data from the IpAddressClaim/PrefixClaim resource

 Use Cases for this Restoration: